-How do nutrition and exercise complement each other?
+How do nutrition and exercise compliment each other?

 Nutrition and exercise not only complement each other but they need each other.
 Even if you eat a perfectly balanced diet you need to exercise to burn the calories.
 You also need to exercise to strengthen your muscles.

 Food gives you energy, and you need energy to exercise.
 After you exercise you need food to restore your energy.
 The best energy comes from glucose, which your body extracts from carbohydrates.

 The best choice of carbohydrates should be whole grains.

 Since excess carbohydrates get stored in the body as fat, it is important not to consume more carbohydrates than your body requires.

 Choosing the right carbs can help you maximize their potential without adding empty calories.